ExperiBass/ExperiBass/README.md

 ## Bio (or something)

-im a goofy fox, floating through space, and stealing your garlic bread.
+im a goofy fox, floating through space and stealing your garlic bread >:3

-most of my repos are just random dumb ideas i have, with some being useful like [esiJS](https://github.com/ExperiBass/esiJS) and [cli-pride-flags](https://github.com/ExperiBass/cli-pride-flags)
+most of my repos are just random ideas i have, with some being useful like [esiJS](https://github.com/ExperiBass/esiJS) and [cli-pride-flags](https://github.com/ExperiBass/cli-pride-flags)
 massive linux, bitcoin, and tech nerd, feel free to poke me with questions uwu

 ## Links

 My website is the main hub for my profile, [check it out for a full bio](https://experibassmusic.eth.limo)
 If you like my code, feel free to support me via btc lightning at `experibassmusic@bitrefill.me` :3
 For on-chain, check my site uwu